-These are usually mounted on a wall or on posts and can fold down when not in use.
-They are also used in outdoor settings but the smaller models can be suitable for indoors.
+These are usually mounted on a wall or posts and can fold down when not in use.
+They are also used outdoors, but the smaller models can suit indoors.
 This type of line is also a good option for an under-cover outdoor option such as a carport or covered walkway which might be too narrow for a rotary line.

-These lines are suitable for any kind of indoor area.
-The line is contained in a cabinet which is mounted on a wall or on a post and the line is pulled out and secure at the opposite end.
-Retractable lines can be stored away when not in use making them a great space saver for apartments or small homes.
+These lines are suitable for any indoor area.
+The line is contained in a cabinet which is mounted on a wall or on a post, and the line is pulled out and secured at the opposite end.
+Retractable lines can be stored away when not in use, making them a great space saver for apartments or small homes.

 Auckland Clotheslines are your specialists for every type of line